timi-petre/timi-petre/README.md

 - 👋 Hi, I’m @timi-petre
-- 👀 I’m interested in ...
+- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Flutter with Dart
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on future projects.
 - 📫 How to reach me timoteisorin.petre@gmail.com

 <!---